PaulTreanor/paultreanor.com/pages/testing-large-react-apps.md

 # Testing large React applications

-I've been writing a lot of tests for large applications at Rapid7, and I think the strategies carry over to small projects nicely.
-This post is focused on writing component level tests with React Testing Library and Jest.
+I've been writing a lot of tests for large applications at Rapid7 and I think the strategies for writing tests with React Testing Library and Jest carry over nicely to small projects.

 ## Group tests by source files
 For large applications it's good to write tests in files that correspond with the source files they are testing.
 So `login.ts` should be tested by `login.test.ts`, and `logout.ts` should be tested by `logout.test.ts`.
 They shouldn't be tested in a single `auth.test.ts` file.
 The layout of your `/tests` directory should mirror the `/src` directory - [this pattern is very common in Java projects.](https://symflower.com/en/company/blog/2022/best-practices-for-test-files/)